 What are the similarities between NTS Assessments, PiRA and PUMA?

 NTS Assessments, PiRA and PUMA are all standardised termly progress tests written to the 2014 National Curriculum.
-With all suites, you can use gap analysis to inform teaching and learning and track progress using standardised scores, age-standardised scores, maths ages, reading ages and the Hodder Scale score.
+With all suites, you can use gap analysis to inform teaching and learning and track progress using standardised scores, age-standardised scores, maths ages, reading ages and the Hodder Scale score (if you’re using PiRA or PUMA) or the NTS score (if you’re using NTS Assessments).
 What’s more, you can predict future performance and benchmark against national averages.
 Even better, all tests come with free access to MARK, our online assessment and reporting tool.

 What are the differences between NTS Assessments, PiRA and PUMA?

 PiRA and PUMA have been developed to assess progress in curriculum learning and do so effectively with a single paper per term.
 NTS Assessments also serve this purpose, but have been written by SATs authors to the National Test framework.
 This means that every individual booklet reflects the look and feel of the SATs exactly and is ideal for familiarising children with this style of assessment.
 This is the key difference both in the purpose of the tests, and how they look.